0x7o/ae/README.md

-# æ
+# (WIP) æ
-Source code for using and training ae GPT-like models on TPUs using JAX.
+Code base for training GPT-like models on TPUs with support for parallelization and scaling on JAX.

 ## Special Thanks
 - [Phil Wang](https://github.com/lucidrains) for the [PaLM-jax](https://github.com/lucidrains/PaLM-jax)